bluegreen-labs/daymetr/README.md

 </tbody>
 </table>

 Batch mode uses similar parameters but you provide a comma separated file with site names and latitude longitude which are sequentially downloaded.
-Format of the comma separated file is as such: site name, latitude, longitude.
+The format of the comma separated file is as such: site name, latitude, longitude.

 ``` r
 download_daymet_batch(file_location = 'my_sites.csv',